 The RER from the airport doesn’t go to Gare de Lyon.
 You will have to change trains.
 Google and the RATP app will tell you to change at Châtelet.
 Ignore them.
 Châtelet is the biggest, busiest, most confusing station in Paris.
 Avoid it whenever possible.
 Parisians often get off one station before or after Châtelet just to avoid it.

 Get off the RER at Gare du Nord.
 You now want to take RER Line D. The sign will be green.
 You want “Direction Malesherbes or Melon.”
 It doesn’t matter which as the junction for those stations happens well after where you will get off.
 You do NOT want “Direction Creil.”
 When you are going back to the airport, “Direction Creil” IS what you want.
 But not now.
-It is possible that “Line D – Direction Malesherbes or Melon” is just on the other side of the platform and you won’t have to walk very far.
+It is possible that “Line D – Direction Malesherbes or Melon” is just on the other side of the platform in Gare du Nord and you won’t have to walk very far.

 Go two stops (passing Châtelet) and get off at Gare de Lyon.
 You will likely need to swipe your ticket in order to get out.